steve-community/ocpi-models/README.md

 Applications choose which role/module interfaces to implement.

 The goal is to keep software code plumbing out of application code where a compact library abstraction can carry it instead.
+For more detail on these tradeoffs, see [README-DESIGN.md](README-DESIGN.md).

 ## Examples